software-mansion/react-native-reanimated/README.md

 ## NativeEvent as a function
 Using declarative `nativeEvent` it is also possible to handle syntax which seems to be quite similar to imperative function.
-Particularly, it could mean that `nativeEvent` could be used not only for setting some values but also to perform some operations on each change if `nativeEvent` as well, which do not have to be directly related to any `Animated.View`.
+Particularly, it could mean that `nativeEvent` could be used not only for setting some values but also to perform some operations on each change of `nativeEvent` as well, which do not have to be directly related to any `Animated.View`.

 ```js
 export default class Example extends Component {